github/docs/content/sponsors/receiving-sponsorships-through-github-sponsors/managing-your-sponsorship-tiers.md

 To add a repository to a tier, the repository must be private and owned by an organization, and you must have admin access to the repository.

-When you add a repository to a tier, {% data variables.product.company_short %} will automatically send repository invitations to new sponsors and remove access when a sponsorship is cancelled.
+When you add a repository to a tier, {% data variables.product.company_short %} will automatically send repository invitations to new sponsors and remove access when a sponsorship is canceled.

 Only personal accounts, not organizations, can be invited to private repositories associated with a sponsorship tier.